sshaumil1/Product_Review_Sentiment_Analysis/README.md

 #### Data Balancing
 As I had seen that data was imbalance.
 So, I used SMOTE to balance the data so that I can avoid duplicacy.
 ## Model Selection and Training
+First I trained NaiveBias model and evaluated it.
+But, this model was not so precise.
+So, I tried with XGBoost model and get good accuracies on training and testing data.
+So, I decided to go with XGBoost model for further use.
+Then I tunned the model and got good traidoff between training and testing accuracies also good value of precision, recall and f1score for both classes.
+Finally the accuracy of the model was **86.5%** and f1 score was **88%**.
+## Model Testing
+Next, I Tested the model whether it was working with the positive as well as negative user review.
+I observed that my model was predicting accurate sentiment for given reviews.
+## Model Exportation for Production
+Lastly, I exported both of the models tunned XGBoost model and Countvectorizer model.
+## Future Work
+The model has been trained only on 10000 documents.So, we can retrain this model with more data in order to get more accuracy.

+# Thank You